 2.1.
 The FAW will own and control the League.
+The League will be administered by the FAW’s National League Board (“Board”) or as otherwise approved by the FAW.
 The Clubs will observe these rules (“Rules”).
 In addition, the Clubs will observe the FAW Rules and Regulations and the Laws of the Game, as amended from time to time.
-In the event of a conflict between these Rules and the then current FAW Rules and Regulations, the FAW Rules and Regulations will apply.
+In the event of a conflict between these Rules and the current FAW Rules and Regulations, the FAW Rules and Regulations will apply.

 2.4.
-A Play-Off match will be arranged between the winners of the League (North) and League (South) in each season.
-The winning Club will be the overall League Champions for that season.
+A Play-Off match will be arranged between the winners of the League (North) and League (South) in each playing season.
+The winning Club will be the overall League Champions for that playing season.

 2.5.
-The League Champions will be nominated by the FAW to represent Wales in the next UEFA Youth League if (a) Wales receives a nomination for participation in the competition (b) that Club plays its domestic league football at senior men’s level in the FAW Pyramid League System and (c) that Club meets any other criteria set by UEFA (an “Eligible Club”).
+The League Champions will be nominated by the FAW to represent Wales in the next UEFA Youth League if (a) Wales receives a nomination for participation in the competition (b) that Club remains an FAW Licensed Academy and meets any other criteria set by UEFA (an “Eligible Club”).
 If the Play-off winner is not an Eligible Club, the FAW will nominate the Play-Off loser if that Club is an Eligible Club.
-If neither of the Play-Off finalists is an Eligible Club, the League Management Committee will decide which (if any) Eligible Club the FAW will nominate.
+If neither of the Play-Off finalists is an Eligible Club, the Board will decide which (if any) Eligible Club the FAW will nominate.

 2.6.
-Clubs shall not withdraw from membership of the League for the forthcoming season without due notice of such an intention being given in writing before March 31st.
+Clubs shall not withdraw from membership of the League for the forthcoming playing season without due notice of such an intention being given in writing before March 31st.
 Clubs ignoring this requirement will be liable to a fine of £100.
-Clubs withdrawing without completing their fixtures will be subject to a fine of £500.
+Clubs withdrawing from the League during the playing season without completing their League matches will be subject to a fine of £500.

 2.7.
-Each Club shall play its full strength in all League matches.
-The fine for non-observance of this Rule to be at the discretion of the Management Committee.
+Each Club shall play its full-strength team in all League matches.
+The fine for non-observance of this Rule shall be at the discretion of the Board.

-3.1.
-Each Member Club shall pay an Annual Subscription of One Hundred Pounds (£100).
-The Subscription to be received by the League Secretary by 1st August each year
+3.2.
+Each Club shall pay an Annual Subscription of One Hundred Pounds (£100).
+The Annual Subscription must be received by the FAW by 1st August each year.

 3.3.
-Clubs failing to pay any debt owing to The League by the due date will automatically incur a fine of £10.
+Clubs failing to pay any debt owing to the FAW by the due date will automatically incur a fine of £10.

-In any match day squad of 16 members - up to 5 over age players shall be permitted with 3 over age players allowed on the field of play at the same time.
+6.1 In any match day squad of 16 players - up to 5 over age players shall be permitted with 3 over age players allowed on the field of play at the same time.

 All matches to be played on a home and away principle.